-Barber-Nichols develops, analyzes, builds and tests over 15 clean sheet designs annually on average.
+Barber-Nichols develops, analyzes, builds, and tests over 15 clean sheet designs annually on average.
 Our rigorous design process ensures our customer’s most demanding requirements are met.
-BNI’s real-world test-verified analysis tools hone in on an optimized solution quickly and identify technical risks early in the development cycle.
+BN’s real-world test-verified analysis tools hone in on an optimized solution quickly and identify technical risks early in the development cycle.
 Expensive and time-consuming late-cycle design iterations can be eliminated.

 Design, Analysis & Prototyping